ultraleap/TouchFree/Tooling_Web/Readme.md

-# ScreenControl Client for Web
+# TouchFree Tooling for Web

 ## Developer Guide

 ### Setup

-In order to work on ScreenControl for web, you will need to do the following:
+In order to work on TouchFree Tooling for web, you will need to do the following:

 * Install the LTS of [Node.js](https://nodejs.org/en/download/)
 * Open this directory in a terminal and run `npm i` to install dependencies